 Introduction

-Kansas Health Science Center (KHSC-KansasCOM) acknowledges its ethical and statutory responsibility to afford equal treatment and equal opportunity to all persons and thus complies with all applicable laws and directives regarding nondiscrimination and equality of opportunity.
-As required by Title VI, Title IX, Section 504 and all other applicable federal and state laws, KHSC-KansasCOM does not discriminate and prohibits discrimination and harassment against its employees, students, and applicants based on race, ethnicity, color, sex, gender, gender identity, gender expression, genetic information, religion, creed, age (40 years or older), national origin or ancestry, sexual orientation, physical or mental disability, marital or parental status, pregnancy, military or veteran status, political activities/affiliations, or any other impermissible reason in its programs and activities (“Protected Category” or “Protected Categories”).
+Kansas Health Science University (KHSU-KansasCOM) acknowledges its ethical and statutory responsibility to afford equal treatment and equal opportunity to all persons and thus complies with all applicable laws and directives regarding nondiscrimination and equality of opportunity.
+As required by Title VI, Title IX, Section 504 and all other applicable federal and state laws, KHSU-KansasCOM does not discriminate and prohibits discrimination and harassment against its employees, students, and applicants based on race, ethnicity, color, sex, gender, gender identity, gender expression, genetic information, religion, creed, age (40 years or older), national origin or ancestry, sexual orientation, physical or mental disability, marital or parental status, pregnancy, military or veteran status, political activities/affiliations, or any other impermissible reason in its programs and activities (“Protected Category” or “Protected Categories”).

-KHSC-KansasCOM is committed to creating and maintaining a safe learning and working environment that is free from unlawful discrimination, harassment, and retaliation.
+KHSU-KansasCOM is committed to creating and maintaining a safe learning and working environment that is free from unlawful discrimination, harassment, and retaliation.
 The Policy prohibits discrimination, harassment, and Sexual Misconduct, which includes Sexual Harassment, and all other forms of discrimination and harassment based on membership in any Protected Category.
 The Policy also prohibits retaliation against anyone who exercises their rights under the Policy.

 Discrimination